What’s happening in the retail sector?

 - Identifying future expectations of sales, inflation, and employment intentions.

-Our Christmas Outlook Special Edition of the Retail Radar report:
+Our March 2021 COVID-19 Special Edition of the Retail Radar report:

 We welcome all feedback on Retail Radar – if you have any comments or questions please email: [email protected].